Understanding the basics of 401(k)s. This is an introduction to 401(k)s defining what is a 401(k).

 You can roll over an old 401(k) to TD Ameritrade in three simple steps.
-Our team of rollover specialists makes it easier by walking you through the process.
-Before rolling over a 401(k) to an IRA, be sure to consider your other choices, including keeping it the former employer’s plan, rolling it into a 401(k) at a new employer, or cashing out the account value keeping in mind that taking a lump sum distribution can have adverse tax consequences.
+We can help you take the next steps when you’re ready to roll over your old 401(k).
+Before rolling over a 401(k) to an IRA, be sure to consider your other choices, including keeping it the former employer’s plan, rolling it into a 401(k) at a new employer, or cashing out the account value keeping in mind that taking a lump-sum distribution can have adverse tax consequences.
 Whatever you decide to do be sure to consult with your tax advisor.

 Also, watch this video to learn more about retirement plans.

 for thinkMoney ®

 Financial Communications Society 2016

 for Ticker Tape

 Content intended for educational/informational purposes only.
 Not investment advice, or a recommendation of any security, strategy, or account type.

 Be sure to understand all risks involved with each strategy, including commission costs, before attempting to place any trade.
 Clients must consider all relevant risk factors, including their own personal financial situations, before trading.

 Market volatility, volume, and system availability may delay account access and trade executions.